2enology/my-projects-overview/README.md

 <img align="right" width="300px" src="https://github.com/zenosy/My-Projects-Overview/assets/29924624/f5d6d61d-2fac-4d37-9f43-ba7c1f870265">

 Doodle Bunny is the NFT project on Flare network.
 It will not only bring in first ever doodle NFTs on Flare but also, NFT breeding & NFT staking to earn our native Bunny token.
 There will be total 1000 doodle bunnies (500 Males & 500 Females).
+NFTs holders will be able breed them - 1 Male x 1 Female = Baby Bunny (There will be 500 Baby Bunnies).
+NFT breeding will cost Bunny token (which will be burned) & later available to stake them on our staking website to earn BUNNY token.

 - Live: <a href="https://coinflip.deezkits.com">DoodleBunny</a>
 - Github Repository: <a href="https://github.com/best-lucky1030/coin-flip-solkitty">DoodleBunny</a>

 <h3><u><strong><i>Plunder The Void Mint Site</i></strong></u> &nbsp;(Avalanche)</h3>
 <hr />